libavg/libavg/sphinxdoc/ui.rst

                 :param Mat3x3 transform:

                     The current transformation as a homogenous matrix.
+The transform is relative to the :py:class:`Node`'s parent.

             .. py:method:: upHandler(transform)